Find out more about kidney cancer, including how common it is and ways to reduce your risk.

 The good news is that you can make diet and lifestyle choices that can lower your risk of kidney cancer.

-These steps are based on research from our Continuous Update Project (CUP).
+These steps are based on research from our Global Cancer Update Programme (CUP Global).

 Strong evidence shows that being overweight or obese is a cause of kidney cancer.
 Use our body mass index calculator to find out if you are a healthy weight for your height and visit our weight and cancer prevention page for tips to keep your weight healthy.